barrelmaker97/dotfiles/nut/nut.md

 * Network UPS type: Synology UPS server
 * Network UPS server IP: 192.168.0.13

-DSM looks for the "ups" UPS entry in /etc/nut/ups.conf on the RPi by default and uses the monuser/secret username/password pair that we created in the /etc/nut/upsd.users file on the RPi
+DSM looks for the "ups" UPS entry in /etc/nut/ups.conf and uses the monuser/secret username/password pair that we created in the /etc/nut/upsd.users file.

-Click save and then the Device Information button to verify that the connection to the RPi works as expected.
+Click save and then the Device Information button to verify that the connection works as expected.

 ## Test the NUT server